jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-06-checkpoint.md

 ---
-layout: post
+layout: page
-title: Part I. Section I. Chapter 6.
+title: Chapter 6.
 "Of the Properties of Integers, with respect to their Divisors."
+part: I
+section: I
+chapter: 6
 ---

-#### Part I. "Containing the Analysis of Determinate Quantities."
-Section I. "Of the different Methods of calculating Simple Quantities."
-Chapter 6.
-"Of the Properties of Integers, with respect to their Divisors."

 <span class="art">58</span> As we have seen that some numbers are divisible by
 certain divisors, while others are not so; it will be proper,